123mame/JHU-Data-Science-Capstone/02_Task_Script.md

 Task 2: Exploratory Data Analysis
 ================
 Mark Blackmore
-2017-10-20
+2017-10-21

 1. Introduction
 ---------------

 This script uses the tidy data principles applied to text mining, as outlined in [Text Mining with R: A Tidy Approach](http://tidytextmining.com/).

 Using this approach, we are able to use the **entire data set** as opposed to data sampling approach required by the memory constraints of the `tm` package.
+After exploring the entire data set, we then reduce the data based on frequency.

 ``` r
 start <- Sys.time()